WhiskeyCoder/Random-Web-Experiments/README.md

 ## Future Ideas
 - More one-file games
-- Micro tools (OSINT helpers, dashboards, etc.)
+- Micro tools (helpers, dashboards, etc.)
 - AI-generated UI experiments
 - Weird “can this run in a browser?” builds